The Future of the Internet | Where Are We Headed?

 The Fight for a Free and Open Internet

 Net neutrality, censorship, and government regulations will define the future internet.
+What’s at stake?

-- Governments tightening control – Some countries restrict access to certain sites (China, Russia).
+- Governments tightening control: Some countries restrict access to certain sites (China, Russia).

-- Censorship by Big Tech – Deplatforming, shadow banning, and algorithm bias.
+- Censorship by Big Tech: Deplatforming, shadow banning, and algorithm bias.

-- The rise of paid access – More content moving behind paywalls.
+- The rise of paid access: More content moving behind paywalls.

 How to Support an Open Internet: